 By Imani Moise

-(Reuters) - A union-backed bank employee rights group is complaining after Wells Fargo & Co <WFC.N> declined to meet with members last week, according to a letter sent to Chief Executive Tim Sloan viewed exclusively by Reuters.
+(Reuters) – A union-backed bank employee rights group is complaining after Wells Fargo & Co <WFC.N> declined to meet with members last week, according to a letter sent to Chief Executive Tim Sloan viewed exclusively by Reuters.

 Members of the group, Committee for Better Banks (CBB), were scheduled to meet with Wells Fargo representatives on Wednesday, but the meeting was cancelled after the two sides could not agree on terms.
 The company said CBB members who were not Wells Fargo employees would not be allowed to attend.